-Name 2018 Time Log Rubric • The Time log rubric provides an assessment of student clinical punctuality and attendance.
-DUE DATE: Time logs must be completed weekly by Saturday, Midnight.
-Time Logs turned in late receive a grade of zero and clinical hours & case logs will need to be made up.
-EVALUATION: Time Logs represent the time spent within the departmen at the clinical site.
-Rubric will be completed by the Clinical Faculty weekly.
-Rubric Detail Levels of Achievement Criteria Meets Expectaions Does not Meet the Minimum Standard Clinical Punctuality and 1 Points 0 Points Attendance Documentatio Attendance was consistent and punctual according to the clinical schedule.
-On more than 2 occasions attendance was NOT consistent and punctual according to the clinical schedule.
-Time Clock-in/Clock-out 1 Points 0 Points Documentation.
-Time Clock-in/Clock-out within 10 minutes of scheduled start-time/end-time.
-Time Clock-in/Clock-out was NOT documented within 10 minutes of scheduled start-time/end-time.
-Clinical Visits 1 Points 0 Points In attendance for all scheduled Clinical Faculty visits.
-Was NOT in attendance for scheduled clinical visits.
-Change in Clinical Schedu e 1 Points 0 Points Notified Clinical Faculty and Clinical Instructor of any change in the established clinical schedule.
-Did NOT notify Clinical Faculty and Clinical Instructor of change in the clinical schedule.
+escription The Time log rubric provides an assessment of student clir be completed daily and no later than by Saturday, Midnigh the day(s) not documented on time in Trajecsys will receiv be repeated.
+See course syllabus for time and case log pol supervised and working within the department at the clini Clinical Faculty weekly. it of each week.
+ALL clinical hours & associated case logs f e a grade of zero and both (Time Log/Case Log) will need icy.
+EVALUATION: Time Logs represent the time spent ubric Detail Levels of Achievement Criteria Meets Expectaions Does not Meet the Minimum Standard Clinical Punctuality and Attendance Documentation.
+0 Points Attendance was consistent and punctual according to the clinical schedule.
+Attendance was NOT consistent and punctual according to the clinical schedule.
+Time Clock-in/Clock-out Documentation in the Trajecsys Report System.
+1 Points 0 Points n.
+Time Clock-in/Clock-out completed at the clinical site on the scheduled date.
+Time documented within 10 minutes of scheduled start-time/end-time will be acceptable.
+Time Clock-in/Clock-out NOT completed at the clinical site on the scheduled date.
+Time was NOT documented within 10 minutes of scheduled start time/end-time.
+Clinical Correspondenc e/Visits 1 Points 0 Points Responded to all clinical communication and was present for all scheduled Clinical Faculty visits.
+Did NOT respond in a timely manner to all clinical communications and/or was NOT present for all scheduled Clinical Faculty visits.
+Change in Clinical Sche 1 1 Onites 0 Points Completion of Clinical Notified Clinical Faculty and Clinical Instructor of any absence/change to established clinical schedule/time made up for missed clinical time Missed clinical time was completed within 2 weeks.
+Instructor of any absence/change to established